 The Accounting Officer submitted that that the variance was occasioned by non-release of exchequer by the National Treasury as well as non-release of both foreign grants and borrowings by the donors.
-The exchequer issues received was only Kshs.
-16,308,349,589 against an approved budget of Kshs.
-19,376,688,487 resulting to a deficit of Kshs.3, 068,338,898 which negatively impacted on our performance.
+The exchequer

 The State Department received only Kshs.41, 400,000 against a budgeted amount of Kshs.881,400,000 of foreign borrowing resulting to a shortfall of Kshs.
 840,000,000.